ElPatatone/alleno-ora-TUI/README.md

 ## TODO

-- [ ] Be able to store information on lifts done for a given workout.
 - [ ] calculate the improvement for a specific lifts PR.
 - [ ] calculate average/total amount time spent in the gym for any given time frame.
 - [ ] check for any lifts that have been stagnant.
 - [ ] Sort the list by most or least time spent, and by the earliest or latest workout done time wise.

-Plans to add a CLI version to give the option to quickly add, check, remove workouts.